Northern Mindanao: Demographics

-Northern Mindanao is the 8th most populous region in the Philippines and 2nd in Mindanao (after Davao Region) according to the 2015 Philippine Statistics Authority Census.
+Northern Mindanao is the 9th most populous region in the Philippines and 3rd in Mindanao (after Bangsamoro and Davao Region) according to the 2024 Philippine Statistics Authority Census.
 The major urban area of Region X is Metro Cagayan de Oro which includes Cagayan de Oro and some municipalities and cities of Misamis Oriental and Bukidnon.

 The vast majority of the region's inhabitants descended from migrants from Cebu, Bohol, Siquijor and Negros Oriental.
 Some other inhabitants are of Bicolano, Hiligaynon, Ilocano, Ivatan, Kapampangan, Pangasinan, Waray, Zamboangueño, and Tausug descent, while the autochthonous Bukidnons and Manobos populate the inner highlands.